kiyoung-aws/Unified-Studio-for-Amazon-Sagemaker/migration/emr/README.md

 **IMPORTANT NOTE**

-These configuration steps are only necessary if you haven't already added your existing EMR Compute through the console.
+These configuration steps are only necessary if you haven't already added your existing EMR Compute through the console or want to bring existing EMR Serverless application.
 If you have used the console to configure your EMR Compute, you can skip these steps.

 #### Configuration Steps
 1. EMR Serverless Configuration